TheresaCyrus/HeroineQuest-react-api/README.md

 # README

-How to set-up the Rail API:
+How to set-up the Ruby on Rails API:

 * run 'rails db:seed'